nasarali03/crew-ai-quiz-system-backend/README.md

 # CrewAI Quiz System Backend

-A comprehensive backend system for automated quiz generation, student management, and video evaluation using CrewAI agents and Firebase.
+A comprehensive backend system for automated quiz generation, student management, and invitation-based quiz taking using CrewAI agents and Firebase.

 ## 🚀 Quick Start